ash-keller/ADRs/docs/adr/20250305-use-azure-devops-yaml-pipelines-to-replace-classic-pipelines.md

 One option is to continue using classic (GUI) pipelines.

 - Good, because no work would need to be done.
+- Good, because you can review the past state of the pipeline after a change, though it is more difficult to find via the UI.
 - Bad, because some pipelines already being used are Classic while others are YAML.
-- Bad, because the pipeline is not stored in source control anywhere.
-Once a change is made, it is active and the previous state of the pipeline is gone.
 - Bad, because there is no built in way to review changes to the pipeline.
 Once a change is saved, it is active.
 - Bad, because Microsoft is encouraging users to move away from Classic Pipelines whenever possible.